Lex-2008/containers/dovecot.cont/README.md

 	Note that `elsif` assumes there are other conditions above.

-* Sent-mails sieve script is currently global.
+* Sent-mail-sorting sieve script is currently global.
 Save it to `data/sieve/sent.sieve` file.

 Usage